Kanegraffiti/LessonPlans/Basic Science Main/Weeks1-8_Basic_Science_Lesson_Plan_JSS1-3.md

 - Families can combine local foods like **beans, vegetables, fish, fruits, grains, and water** to make balanced diets daily.
 - Try to **balance portion sizes** by filling half the plate with fruits and vegetables, a quarter with proteins, and a quarter with energy foods like grains or tubers.
 - Remember to **limit sugary drinks and fried snacks** because they add calories without the nutrients needed for a balanced diet.

+- Create a study box in your notebook for **balanced diet** with clear definitions, labelled sketches, and two everyday examples so you can explain it without looking at the textbook.
+- Add a short checklist that reminds you how to apply **balanced diet** in class activities, projects, or safety routines, noting common mistakes to avoid.

 ### Assignment